Skip to content

 The first thing to like about the Nike MC Trainer 2 is its upper construction.
 At times, budget-friendly training shoes can lack when it comes to the materials used in their upper constructions.

 The MC Trainer 2 features a breathable mesh that has a nice blend of flexibility and security.
-Plus, it feels more “premium” compared to the original Nike MC Trainer which is an upgrade and update.
+Plus, it feels more “premium” than the original Nike MC Trainer, which is an upgrade and update.

 The second aspect to like about the Nike MC Trainer 2 is its performance for athletic-style training.
 If you’re someone who on a weekly basis likes to lift, do HIIT workouts, do plyometrics, do agility work, and even some sprints, the MC Trainer 2 can be a good option to explore.